skytin1004/Unlocking-Azure-AI/docs/01/building-a-basic-chatbot-with-azure-openai.md

 In this turorial, we'll build a simple chatbot that uses Azure OpenAI to generate responses to user queries.

+> [!NOTE]
+> You can find the full example of this chatbot, including the code and .env template, Link to the [GitHub repository](../../src/01/basic-chatbot/python/example.py)

 ## Overview

 To create a basic chatbot, we need to set up a language model resource that enables conversation capabilities.
 In this tutorial, we will: